nareshmaharaj-consultant/aws-msk-aerospike-outbound-connector-iam/README.md

    - Create a new IAM Policy by opening the JSON tab and pasting in the following, replacing **region:Account-ID**.

-   - Save the policy and name it *msk-tutorial-policy*
+   - Save the policy and name it:  *msk-tutorial-policy*
 ```json
 {
     "Version": "2012-10-17",